 How to Manage a Negative Employee

-Another suggested how you can deal with workplace negativity when you determine that you are the negative employee.
+Sometimes the employee knows they are the problem but need advice on how to handle their negative feelings.
 It's difficult to 'fess up, but sometimes the negative coworker is you.
 It takes a degree of self-awareness that many employees are incapable of practicing.

-Sometimes employee efforts are successful in dealing with a negative coworker and occasionally a person who exudes negativity realizes that they are the problem.
-But, since employees are not skilled or trained, or comfortable at handling negativity or conflict, they often turn to their manager for help in dealing with the negative coworker.
+At times, coworkers are successful in dealing with a negative member of the team.
+However, most employees are not skilled, trained, or comfortable at handling the conflict.
+They will often turn to the manager for help in dealing with the coworker.

 It is not the most pleasant component of a manager’s job, but if you manage people, you will eventually encounter a situation in which you need to manage a negative person—for the sake of your other employees and the team.
 To avoid this sometimes scary task is to let down your workgroup and allow an unconscionable situation to exist.

 You can manage a negative employee—and sometimes—you can help the employee turn the negativity around.
-Your best approach is not to let the negativity get started in the first place, but if it’s already creating destruction in your workplace, here are steps that you can take to manage the negative employee.
+Your best approach is not to let the negativity get started in the first place.

 Focus instead on creating options for how the employee can create positive morale for themselves and their co-workers going forward.
 If the person is unwilling to hold this discussion, and you feel you have fairly heard him out, end the discussion.
 You may need to begin the process of disciplinary action to reinforce the concepts you are sharing with the employee.

-- Focus on the positive aspects of her performance: Help the employee build their self-image and capacity to contribute.
-Talk to their about what they have done well and what their coworkers and you appreciate about their performance.
+Help the employee build their self-image and capacity to contribute.
+Talk to their about what they have done well and what their coworkers and you appreciate their performance.
 Even during a conversation about a negative aspect of performance, reflecting on the positive is a welcome addition.

 If none of the above is working and the employee’s negativity continues to have an impact on productivity, workplace harmony, and department members’ attitudes and morale, deal with the negativity as you would any other performance issue.
 Use progressive discipline which you apply effectively and legally to the employee's performance.